Student Life & Services

 A medical withdrawal is granted when it is determined that a student requires a break in the course of their study to address the condition that interfered with their ability to be a successful student.

 As a result, LIM College expects students on a medical withdrawal to refrain from participating in any activities or utilizing any facilities on any LIM campus during the duration of their medical withdrawal.
-In addition, a student on a medical withdrawal must respond to outreach by the Associate Vice President for Student Affairs and Director of Counseling & Wellness Services (or designees) if requested to do so.
+In addition, a student on a medical withdrawal must respond to outreach by the Dean of Student Affairs and Senior Director of Counseling & Wellness Services (or designees) if requested to do so.
 Failure to comply with these requirements may jeopardize or delay a student’s re-enrollment from the medical withdrawal.

 You must complete all parts of the following readmission procedures:

-- All documentation is due to the Associate Vice President for Student Affairs (or designee) no sooner than six weeks and no later than one month prior to the first day of classes of the semester for which a student intends to re-enroll.
+- All documentation is due to the Dean of Student Affairs (or designee) no sooner than six weeks and no later than one month prior to the first day of classes of the semester for which a student intends to re-enroll.

 - All financial obligations to the College must be cleared before final re-enrollment.